 Most homeowner’s policies come with some sort of fire protection, but homeowners can also purchase more protection as an add-on.
 Purchasing additional fire insurance coverage can help cover the costs of replacement, repair, or reconstruction of your property.
 Fire insurance covers the policyholder against fire loss or damage from a number of sources.
 These include fires brought about by electricity, as well as those caused by lightning and natural disasters.
-Fire insurance can also cover injuries that may occur on your property due to fire-related events.
-If you have a mortgage on your house, there’s a chance that your bank won’t advance your loan if you aren’t protected by fire insurance.
+Along with property damage, fire insurance can also If you have a mortgage on your house, there’s a chance that your bank won’t advance your loan if you aren’t protected by fire insurance.

 Most policies provide coverage regardless of where the fire originates from on your property.
 What determines the limit of your coverage is the cause of the fire.
 If the home is considered a total loss, the insurance company may reimburse for the home’s market value before the fire.
 For lost possessions, the insurance company will often provide a market-value compensation.

 Here are a few tips when considering fire insurance:

 - Check your home’s value each year.
 This will determine whether there is a need to increase the coverage amount.
 A policyholder cannot get insurance for more than a home’s actual value.

 - Consider the amount of fire insurance coverage that you are purchasing.
 Make sure that it is enough for at least the essentials.
 Remember, an insurance company is not limited by the extent of damage or loss sustained by the property owner.
 Rather, they are limited in liability by the policy value.